Suyash-Lal/RockLobsterGames_Internship/README.md

 - This can reduce modularity in the game, making it more rigid.

-### Creating a simple game of 3 cards where 2 cards match when clicked and 1 doesn't match with anything using scriptable objects.

-#### My approach:
-Writing a scriptable object code, basic fields:
-    public string CardName;<br>
-    public string CardDescription;<br>

-    The main controller here will be the bool variable with 2 data fields; X or O. (public bool isX;)

 private variables - add _ before the name dont start objects with capitals dont name it dicescript, rollscript, etc. just name it dice, roll and so on